z390development/z390/doc/svc_services.md

 For some types, input from a register implies the use of a register pair as follows:

-value | equate     | register specified
+Value | Equate     | Register specified
 ------|------------|-------------------
 1     | CTD_INT128 | Any even general register, input is from the even/odd pair.
 2     | CTD_EH     | Any floating point register.